Banda Calypso: 2009–2010: Amor Sem Fim, 10 Years and Vem Balançar!

 The bandage debut was 100 000 copies, and soon they released the album's single Vida Minha was present at several stops, including the Hot 100 Brazil.
 The band continued with their musical diversity, the song 'Sunday to Saturday' that has participation of composers Edu & Maraial have one taken from Sertanejo and Baiao, the song 'Flame Warrior' with the participation of David Assayag & Edilson Santana with an Amazonian and taken to Carimbó, Cumbia subject and Boi Bumba, besides this one also has the Calipso, Lambada and Forró.

-2010–2011: 10 Years and Vem Balançar!

 In return for Title Citizens Pernambucanos the band recorded their DVD celebrating 10 years on November 6, 2009, in the area outside of the Chevrolet Hall in Recife.
 The show featured appearances from artists like Maestro Spok, Bruno & Marrone, Fagner and Voz da Verdade.
 The DVD was launched symbolically on March 14, 2010 in Domingão Faustão.
 It was released on DVD with all 27 tracks, and two CDs sold separately.